-Working with a client to change familial patterns and set them on a course toward healthy homeostasis cannot be achieved quickly.
+Working with a patient to change familial patterns and set them on a course toward healthy homeostasis cannot be achieved quickly.
 Healing and changing takes time, dedication, effort, commitment, and ultimately a lot of patience.
-Moreover, a client’s psychological, biological, and brain-chemistry must first come back into balance before familial therapy can begin.
+Moreover, a patient’s psychological, biological, and brain-chemistry must first come back into balance before familial therapy can begin.

-If the restoration of familial balance does not begin to occur during a client’s treatment stay, it is highly unlikely that the client will achieve long-term sobriety post-treatment.
+If the restoration of familial balance does not begin to occur during a patient’s treatment stay, it is highly unlikely that the patient will achieve long-term sobriety post-treatment.

 In other words, a patient does themselves and their families a disservice by expecting that a shorter treatment length of stay will be effective in treating their addiction and all the suffering it has caused.